|

 SPIRAL OF SPILLS

-facility could not withstand the high pressure of oil and gas.
-This resulted
+withstand the high pressure of oil and gas.
+This resulted in spillage

-in spillage of crude into surrounding environment, polluting farmlands
+of crude into surrounding environment, polluting farmlands and

-and refused to compensate victims as the spillage, according to them, "is
+site and refused to compensate victims as the spillage, according to

 Mr. Louis Nwanchukwu, the CDC chairman lamented to ERA field monitor, that in September, 1991, a previous oil spill occurred at the same "Railway manifold" in the Community and spread crude oil indiscriminately into the adjacent farmlands and shallow swamps in the area.
 The community leader said the spill, like the recent incidence, was caused by failure of Shell’s facilities which resulted in a major blow-out.
 Shell attributed the 1999 blow-out to Sabotage by community people.
 The community leader said that the facility was repaired, but the spill was neither cleaned nor was compensation paid to community people whose farmlands were polluted by the spill.